dotlouis/zenv/README.md

 import { z } from 'zod'
 import { zenv } from '@dotlouis/zenv'

-const env = zenv(
+// be careful to pass a literal object to zenv and NOT a z.object() const env = zenv(
   {
     DATABASE_URL: z.string().url(), // use zod type validators as  you would normaly